moble/PostNewtonian.jl/docs/src/index.md

 Using-this-package-from-Python) for installation instructions.

 It is recommended to use this package with Julia version 1.9 or greater, because of that version's improved pre-compilation caching.
+If you find it very slow the first time you use functions from this package in a new Julia session, that is most likely because Julia has to compile a lot of code.
+Version 1.9 does a better job of caching that compiled code, which speeds up your first-time usage.

 If you haven't installed Julia yet, you probably want to use [`juliaup`](https://github.com/JuliaLang/juliaup#readme) to do so.
 You'll probably also want to use a Julia "project" specifically for this package.
 An easy way to do this is to create a directory, `cd` into that directory, and then